 It’s mostly about what NOT to do.
 Just remember these two rules:

-- Avoid bulky outerwear (like puffer jackets).
+- Avoid bulky outerwear (like George’s Gortex jacket).

 If you follow these two rules, you’ll be good to go.
 Everything else is just icing on the cake.

-Avoid Bulky Outerwear
+Tip #1: Avoid Bulky Outerwear

 You don’t want to look like the Michelin Man.
 This look doesn’t flatter any body type, but it’s especially bad for shorter men.